jassisamuran/ecommerce-project/README.md

 3. **Most Popular Items**: Finds the most frequently sold item for each month.
 4. **Top Revenue-Generating Items**: Identifies the item with the highest revenue each month.
 5. **Order Statistics**: Provides minimum, maximum, and average order quantities for the most popular items each month.

+## Code Overview
+- `parseData`: Reads data from a CSV file and parses it into SaleRecord objects.
+- `calculatesSales`:
+      - Calculates total and monthly sales.
+      - Tracks the most popular items by quantity and revenue.
+      - Computes order statistics (min, max, and average) for popular items.

 ## Dependencies
 This program uses the following C++ libraries: